 #Covered Indication

-1The member has both multiple motor tics and one or more vocal tics at some point during the illness (not necessarily at the same time)
+1Both multiple motor tics and one or more vocal tics have been present at some point during the illness — though not necessarily at the same time.

-2The condition causes significant distress or marked impairment in social, occupational, or other important functioning
+2The condition causes significant distress or marked impairment in social, occupational, or other important areas of functioning.

-3The tics are not caused by a substance (e.g., stimulants) or another medical condition (e.g., Huntington's disease or post-viral encephalitis)
+3The disturbance is not due to the direct physiological effects of a substance (such as stimulants) or a general medical condition (such as Huntington's disease or post-viral encephalitis).

 + 2 more indications